Iowa Court Records

 - Reject the charge and contest the ticket.

-To pay off the ticket, enter a plea of “Guilty” or “No Contest”.
-A guilty plea indicates acceptance of your guilt, regarding the charges.
+To pay off the ticket, enter a plea of "Guilty" or "No Contest".
+A guilty plea indicates acceptance of your guilt regarding the charges.
 A no-contest plea informs that while you are not admitting guilt to the charges, you do not wish to contest them.
 Both pleas may result in the same actions.
 The ticket can be paid:

 - Online- Using the Iowa Courts online payment system.
-You may require the citation number, full name and the county where the ticket was issued.
+You may require the citation number, full name, and the county where the ticket was issued.

 - In-Person- You can go to the county court listed on the ticket in person and make the payment.